david-ting/cloud-movie-frontend/README.md

-# cloud-movie-frontend
+# :cloud: cloud-movie-frontend

-The project has been published to heroku.
-Live demo: https://cloud-movie.herokuapp.com/
+The project has been published to heroku. :star: Live demo: https://cloud-movie.herokuapp.com/

 ### API